martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 3. Are included in PKIX certificates.

 With regard to TLS and DTLS, these security protocols are used to protect data exchanged over a wide variety of application protocols, which use both the TLS or DTLS handshake protocol and the TLS or DTLS record layer, either directly or through a profile as in Network Time Security {{NTS}}.
-The TLS handshake protocol can also be used with different record layers to define secure transport protocols; at present the most prominent example is QUIC {{?RFC9000}}.
+The TLS handshake protocol can also be used with different record layers to define secure transport protocols;
+at present the most prominent example is QUIC {{?RFC9000}}.
 The rules specified here are intended to apply to all protocols in this extended TLS "family".

 With regard to PKIX certificates, the primary usage is in the context of the public key infrastructure described in {{PKIX}}.
-In addition, technologies such as DNS-Based Authentication of Named Entities (DANE) {{RFC6698}} sometimes use certificates based on PKIX (more precisely, certificates structured via {{X.509}} or specific encodings thereof such as {{X.690}}), at least in certain modes.
+In addition, technologies such as DNS-Based Authentication of Named Entities (DANE) {{DANE}} sometimes use certificates based on PKIX (more precisely, certificates structured via {{X.509}} or specific encodings thereof such as {{X.690}}), at least in certain modes.
 Alternatively, a TLS peer could issue delegated credentials that are based on a CA-issued certificate, as in {{TLS-SUBCERTS}}.
 In both of these cases, a TLS client could learn of a service identity through its inclusion in the relevant certificate.
 The rules specified here are intended to apply whenever service identities are included in X.509 certificates or credentials that are derived from such certificates.